Why Is My Air Conditioner Making Noise Even When Its Off?

-Most people expect their air conditioners to make some noise when it’s running.
-But if a buzzing kind of sound persists even after your air conditioning shuts down, it might be because a component isn’t working properly.
-Whether it’s a faulty motor or an erratic electrical connection, it’s worth looking into.
-Otherwise, your air conditioner may stop working altogether.
+Most people expect their air conditioners to make some noise when it’s on.
+But if a buzzing kind of sound persists even after your air conditioning shuts down, it may be because something isn’t working right.
+Whether it’s a faulty motor or an erratic electrical connection, it’s worth checking out.
+Otherwise, your air conditioner might stop working altogether.

-Contacting a professional technician is the best idea when your air conditioner is making noise, since they can quickly identify the source and begin repairs.
-In the meantime, here’s some useful info about why your air conditioner may be noisy.
+Contacting a professional technician is the best idea when your air conditioner is making noise, since they can quickly determine the source and start repairs.
+In the meantime, here’s some useful information about why your air conditioner might be noisy.

 First, Find Where the Sound is Coming From

-Tracing the sound back to the source can help the technician discover the possible causes.
-Your central air conditioning system consists of two units.
-The outdoor unit disperses the heat collected from your home and cools it down with the refrigerant.
-This cooler air is sent to the indoor air handler, which makes sure the conditioned air is sent into the ductwork.
-If the noise you’re hearing isn’t coming from either of these units, the problem might be somewhere inside the ductwork itself.
+Tracing the sound back to the source can help the technician find out the possible causes.
+Your central air conditioning system is made up of two units.
+The outdoor unit dissipates the heat collected from your home and cools it down with the refrigerant.
+This cooler air is sent to the indoor air handler, which ensures the conditioned air is sent into the ductwork.
+If the noise you’re hearing isn’t coming from either of these units, the problem can be found inside the ductwork itself.

-If the sound is coming from the indoor unit: When noises are coming from the indoor unit, it can often be because there’s something wrong with the blower motor.
-A faulty electrical connection will sometimes cause the motor to make a buzzing sound regardless of if the air conditioner is running.
+If the sound is coming from the indoor unit: When noise is coming from the indoor unit, it can often be because there’s something wrong with the blower motor.
+A faulty electrical connection can cause the motor to produce a buzzing sound regardless of if the air conditioner is running.

-If the sound is coming from the outdoor unit: Just like the indoor unit, the outdoor unit uses a fan and motor.
+If the sound is coming from the outdoor unit: Just like the indoor unit, the outdoor unit has a fan and motor.
 But instead of sending cool air into your ductwork, this fan is used to dissipate the heat collected from indoors.
-A bad connection could produce a similar buzzing sound, and since it’s outdoors, it might be a while before you notice it.
+A damaged connection could produce a similar buzzing sound, and since it’s outdoors, it may be a while before you notice it.

-The outdoor unit also houses the relay switch, an important component for stabilizing the voltage that enters the system.
-When this part makes a sound, it might have failed and will need to be replaced.
+The outdoor unit also houses the relay switch, an important component for controlling the voltage that enters the system.
+When this part makes a sound, it may have failed and will have to be replaced.

-There’s always a chance that a screw has shaken loose or a piece of debris has gotten wedged somewhere inside the system.
-This can happen to both the indoor and outdoor unit, and will result in a variety of noises depending on where the object is lodged.
-If this is the source of the annoying sound, you shouldn’t hear it for much longer after the AC shuts off.
-To make noise in the first place, it’d have to be close enough to something that could cause it to rattle against the unit housing.
+There’s always a chance that a screw has rattled loose or a piece of debris has gotten wedged somewhere inside the system.
+This can happen to both the indoor and outdoor unit, and will make a variety of noises depending on where the object is lodged.
+If this is the source of the irritating sound, you shouldn’t hear it for much longer after the AC shuts off.
+To make noise in the first place, it’d need to be close enough to something that could cause it to rattle against the unit housing.

-These Noises Are Most Often Because of an Electrical Problem
+These Noises Are Most Often Due to an Electrical Problem

-You may have discovered that a lot of the possible causes of this unusual noise have something to do with electrical components or the connections themselves.
-Since most components won’t work without power, a malfunctioning electrical part is the most likely reason you’ll hear something even when the air conditioner is off.
-After your technician has found where the sound is coming from, they’ll probably start checking components like the relay switch and compressor, as well as all connections.
+You may have noticed that a lot of the possible causes of this unusual noise have something to do with electrical components or the connections themselves.
+Since these components won’t work without power, a malfunctioning electrical part is the most common reason you’ll hear something even when the air conditioner is off.
+After your technician has identified where the sound is coming from, they’ll probably start checking components like the relay switch and compressor, as well as all connections.

-Even if you’ve found the source of your problem and think it’s a simple fix, it’s best to let a licensed and insured professional handle electrical problems.
+Even if you’ve found the source of your problem and think it’s a simple fix, it’s best to let a licensed and insured professional resolve electrical problems.

-If your air conditioner’s electrical system is malfunctioning or damaged, calling a professional is the way to go.
+If your air conditioner’s electrical system is malfunctioning or damaged, calling a professional is the right move.
 There are several reasons why:

-- Electrical problems can be hazardous: Service technicians have the training, licenses and insurance for safe and effective resolutions to electrical malfunctions.
+- Electrical problems can be hazardous: Service technicians have the training, licenses and insurance for safe and effective solutions to electrical malfunctions.

-- Pros can spot other problems: Technicians with extensive experience are more likely to recognize when something else is plaguing your HVAC system.
-They can handle it right there instead of letting the issue grow or worsen.
+- Pros can spot other problems: Technicians with extensive experience are more likely to notice when something else is plaguing your HVAC system.
+They can handle it right there instead of letting the issue spread or worsen.

 Other Common AC Noises

-Getting familiar with a few other noises that could come from your air conditioner is a good idea.
-The next time something is wrong, you may be able to recognize it more quickly and call for professional service.
-A few other unusual noises include:
+Getting familiar with a few other noises that may come from your air conditioner is a great idea.
+The next time something is wrong, you may be able to recognize it quicker and call for professional service.
+A few other telltale noises include:

 - Trickling or Hissing: A leak is the most common culprit.
 Air leaks are inefficient but can be simple to resolve.
-If the coolant is leaking, however, that may spell big trouble.
-Components related to the refrigerant supply are costly to fix and could end up resulting in having to replace the air conditioner entirely.
+If the coolant is leaking, however, that might spell big trouble.
+Components related to the refrigerant supply are expensive to fix and could end up resulting in having to replace the entire air conditioner.

 - Clicking or Ticking: When working normally, you’ll hear clicks as electrical components start up and direct the air conditioning to run.
 When there’s an electrical problem, these clicking sounds can happen at random.

-- Clanging or Rattling: These sounds are usually because of a loose screw or a piece of debris.
-But sometimes it’s a piece of a more important component such as the compressor.
-The compressor is airtight, so if something breaks off inside it, you might be stuck with an unpleasant rattle until it’s fixed.
+- Clanging or Rattling: These sounds are likely because of a loose screw or a piece of debris.
+But sometimes it’s a piece of a more important component like the compressor.
+The compressor is airtight, so if something breaks off inside it, you could be stuck with an unpleasant rattle until it’s fixed.

-Call Peachtree Service Experts for Quiet, Comfortable Cooling
+Call Service Experts Heating, Air Conditioning & Plumbing for Quiet, Comfortable Cooling

-If something doesn’t sound right, don’t wait and see if it goes away by itself.
+If something doesn’t sound right, don’t wait and see if it goes away on its own.
 The faster a professional technician can take a look, the quicker things can be resolved.
-You’ll enjoy a quieter air conditioner and efficient cooling.
+You’ll appreciate a quieter air conditioner and efficient cooling.

-Schedule an appointment with the HVAC pros at Peachtree Service Experts today by giving us a call at 678-235-9699.
+Schedule an appointment with the HVAC pros at Service Experts Heating, Air Conditioning & Plumbing today by giving us a call at 866-397-3787.